GabrielBortolote/factory_design_pattern/README.md

 ## What it is?

 A **Factory Design Pattern** can handle some structural issues with crossed inheritance.
 If you have a group of subclasses A that creates and executes operations in a group of subclasses B, Factory it's a good option to handle typing and instantiation issues.
+If you have a creation method in base class and subclasses that extend it, you might be looking at the factory method.

 This is the schema of a Factory pattern: